calugj/platoon-cps/src/report/platoon.typ

 From $"time" > 20000 "ms"$, and for a duration of $5000 "ms"$, the attacker records its real world values.
 Then, it replays those values ciclically from $"time" > 40000 "ms"$.
 At $"time" = 60000 "ms"$, the leader starts to decelerate, and the following vehicles, including the attacker, follow accordingly.
-The vehicle behind the attacker, though, received spoofed values and quickly crashes onto it.
+The vehicle number 3, though, received spoofed values and quickly crashes onto it.

 == Countermeasure -- dual model detection

 In @fig:cross_correlation_paper we can see the outcome of the simulation.
 The simulation is a long run of $1000 s$, where 2 distinct replay attacks take place.
-The first one starts at $300 s$ and ends at $450 s$, and the second one starts at $700 s$ and ends at $800 s$ During the time the attack is not happening, the cross correlation is well over $0$.
+The first one starts at $300 s$ and ends at $450 s$, and the second one starts at $700 s$ and ends at $800 s$ During the time the attack is not happening, the cross correlation is well greater than $0$.
 Moreover, the previous assumption is correct, as it's possible to find a stronger correlation with larger windows.
 During each of the two attacks, the cross correlation quickly drops to 0 in all three cases.